mdx-workshop/mdx-submissions21/paper.md

 Despite performance degradation, the conditioned source separation model is more attractive because of its applicability and efficiency.
 Table 2 shows whether the model is conditioned or not and its performance.
 We take other models' performance at the MDX Leaderboard A, which do not allow additional datasets, for precise comparison.
-The LightSAFT+shows competitive performance despite the conditioned source separation model.
+The LightSAFT-Net+ shows competitive performance despite the conditioned source separation model.
 Even the model shows a better performance than Demucs-HQ, another baseline of the MDX challenge.

 # Conclusion
 We explore the method to reduce the number of the model's parameters and maintain the performance.
 We show that our method is reasonable for source separation tasks in the performance and the applicability, which can be used in a restricted environment like the MDX challenge.
-The LightSAFT+shows the competitive performance even though it is a conditioned source separation model.
+The LightSAFT-Net+ shows the competitive performance even though it is a conditioned source separation model.
 For future work, we will study the method for improving our model performance, like TFC-TDF in the encoder.

 # Acknowledgment